 Based on the rumored inclusion of secure facial recognition, we expect the Google Pixel 4 to include a laser and infrared sensor.
 These are some of the best options for facial recognition, as they allow the system to generate an accurate 3D rendering of your face to store and to compare.

 The phone is also rumored to have a new Project Soli sensor.
 This is a new radar sensor which tracks sub-millimeter motions.
 Similar to the LG G8 ThinQ, it looks like you will be able to control your phone without touching it, although this implementation should be much more accurate.
 This sensor will be one of the five imaging sensors in the top bezels alongside the front-facing camera.
+There will also likely be a 3D ToF sensor (time of flight) in the rear camera and potentially the front camera as well.

 - Accelerometer: yes